Near-Earth object: Impacts

+Observed impacts aren't restricted to the surface and atmosphere of Earth.
+Dust-sized NEOs have impacted man-made spacecraft, including the space probe Long Duration Exposure Facility, which collected interplanetary dust in low Earth orbit for six years from 1984.
+Impacts on the Moon can be observed as flashes of light with a typical duration of a fraction of a second.
+The first lunar impacts were recorded during the 1999 Leonid storm.
+Subsequently, several continuous monitoring programs were launched.
+A lunar impact that was observed on September 11, 2013, lasted 8 seconds, was likely caused by an object 0.6–1.4 m in diameter, and created a new crater 40 m across, was the largest ever observed as of July 2019.

 Risk

-From the late 1990s, a typical frame of reference in searches for NEOs has been the scientific concept of risk.
-The risk that any near-Earth object poses is viewed having regard to both the culture and the technology of human society.
+Through human history, the risk that any near-Earth object poses has been viewed having regard to both the culture and the technology of human society.
 Through history, humans have associated NEOs with changing risks, based on religious, philosophical or scientific views, as well as humanity's technological or economical capability to deal with such risks.
 Thus, NEOs have been seen as omens of natural disasters or wars; harmless spectacles in an unchanging universe; the source of era-changing cataclysms or potentially poisonous fumes (during Earth's passage through the tail of Halley's Comet in 1910); and finally as a possible cause of a crater-forming impact that could even cause extinction of humans and other life on Earth.